Lubań County

 Lubań County (powiat lubański) is a unit of territorial administration and local government (powiat) in Lower Silesian Voivodeship, south-western Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 The county covers an area of 428.2 km2.
 Its administrative seat and largest town is Lubań.
 The county also contains the towns of Olszyna, Leśna and Świeradów-Zdrój.

 As at 2006 the total population of the county is 54,493, out of which the population of Lubań is 21,087, that of Leśna is 4,439, that of Olszyna is 4,348, that of Świeradów-Zdrój is 4,147, and the rural population is 20,472.

 Neighbouring counties

-Lubań County is bordered by Zgorzelec County to the west, Bolesławiec County to the north-east and Lwówek Śląski County to the east.
+Lubań County is bordered by Zgorzelec County to the west, Bolesławiec County to the north-east and Lwówek County to the east.
 It also borders the Czech Republic to the south.